What is Black Dandyism? Breaking Down This Year’s Met Gala Theme

 Fashion icons Dapper Dan, also a host committee member, and June Ambrose are also exemplary dandies whose impactful contributions have helped the style evolve over the years.

 It must also be noted that one of the most prolific recent examples was the late André Leon Talley.
 The Vogue editor and fashion icon was the magazine’s first Black male creative director.
 His passion for fashion and tailoring was apparent, as his voice became the one you wanted to hear every Met Gala up until his death in 2022.
-And it's a voice that will be deeply missed this year as the theme feels like it was made especially for him.
+And it's a voice that was deeply missed this year, as the theme feels like it was made especially for him.

-On fashion’s biggest night, all eyes will be on the attendees paying homage to a timeless style with roots in Black history.
+On fashion’s biggest night, all eyes were on the attendees paying homage to a timeless style with roots in Black history.
 It’s the first time in more than 20 years that the exhibit exclusively features menswear.
-It’s also the first time in history that the co-chairs of the Met Gala are all Black men, with LeBron James as honorary co-shair.
+It was also the first time in history that the co-chairs of the Met Gala are all Black men, with LeBron James as honorary co-chair.

 “Dandyism can seem frivolous, but it often poses a challenge to or a transcendence of social and cultural hierarchies,” Miller, who’s also professor and chair of Barnard’s Africana Studies Department, said in a statement.
 “It asks questions about identity, representation, and mobility in relation to race, class, gender, sexuality, and power.
 This exhibition explores dandyism as both a pronouncement and a provocation.”